 - Other great ways to change this up is with some seasonings.
 I love adding some chili powder and cumin, maybe a little paprika too.
 It’s also great topped with hot sauce!

-- Toppings: Feel free to load this up with your favorite toppings!
-Shredded cheese, salsa, diced avocado or chopped parsley would all work great here.
+Shredded cheese, salsa, diced avocado or just some chopped fresh herbs would all work great here.

 I hope your year is off to a good start and that 2018 brings you tons of happiness.